-(5) [If a] Keystone [Exam] Exams [is offered as a graduation requirement, it] shall be offered at least 3 times each year: once each in the fall, spring and summer.
+(5) (B) [If a] Keystone [Exam is offered as a graduation requirement, it] Exams shall be offered at least 3 times each year: once each in the fall, spring and summer.
 Keystone Exams shall be administered, reviewed and scored so that the scores for candidates for graduation are provided to schools no later than 10 calendar days prior to graduation.
-A school district, [or] AVTS or charter school, [(]including a cyber charter school[)], may request that the Department approve alternative test administration and scoring time frames.
+A school district [or], AVTS [(including a cyber charter school)] or charter school, including a cyber charter school, may request that the Department approve alternative test administration and scoring time frames.
 The Department will publish guidelines and procedures for approving alternative test administration and scoring time frames on its web site.
 The guidelines will provide for approval of all requests unless the approval is contrary to standards of test validity and scoring.